-At the end of the current year, the City had total long-term debt of \$14,301,668.
-The City issued a new special assessment revenue bond this year.
+At the end of the current year, the City had total long-term debt of \$2,387,298.
+The debt of the City decreased during the current year due to principal payments being made.

 More detailed information about the City's long-term liabilities is presented in the notes to the financial statements.